-A Review on ZeroWater Filter Pitcher
+A Review on ZeroWater Pitcher

 Water is one of the essentials humans needs for survival.
-The solvency of water makes it susceptible to easily dissolve impurities.
+The solvency of water makes it susceptible to easily dissolving impurities.
 Even with the importance of water, it is mind-boggling that so many people still do not have access to potable water.
 Which begs the question, why?
 An estimated 5 million people around the world die annually from diseases caused by unsafe drinking water, lack of sanitation and inadequate water hygiene.

-What are ZeroWater Filter Pitchers?
+What are ZeroWater Pitchers?

 What are Total Dissolved Solids?

 Also known as Total Dissolved Solids (TDS) is the total concentration of inorganic salts, (e.g. calcium, magnesium, potassium, sodium and chloride) and a list of organic compounds that are dissolved solids in liquids.
 These dissolved solids can get deposited inside water in different ways.
 Some are from naturally occurring sources like rocks, while others come through human activities like agricultural and industrial runoff.
-It is important to mention that TDS is not considered as a primary harmful pollutant but as a pointer of the presence of contaminants in water that can cause a foul tasting water.
+It is important to mention that TDS is not considered as a primary harmful pollutant but as a pointer to the presence of contaminants in water that can cause a foul-tasting water.

-How Does ZeroWater Filter Pitcher Work?
+How Does ZeroWater Pitcher Work?

 Fourth stage: This is the dual exchange of ion arrays that is very comprehensive.
 It uses a negative and positive bed ion exchange resin that strips foreign objects from the water molecules and returns the liquid to a pure state.

-Fifth stage: To remove ultra-fine sediments & solids (something Pur and Brita filters can’t do), it uses non-woven membrane layers.
+Fifth stage: To remove ultra-fine sediments & solids (something Pur and Brita can’t do), it uses non-woven membrane layers.

-The ZeroWater model number ZP-010, is a 10 cup ready pour filtration pitcher design with a reservoir that retails for around the $26 price point, has a capacity of about 2.3 liters (10 cups or 1 glass jug) and weighs around 1 pound.
+The ZeroWater model number ZP-010, is a 10 cup ready pour pitcher design with a reservoir that retails for around the $26 price point, has a capacity of about 2.3 liters (10 cups or 1 glass jug) and weighs around 1 pound.
 It is made of plastic and features a one-hand push to dispense button that makes it possible to fill your cup without any lifting.
 All ZeroWater products come with a free water TDS meter test meter to test the purity.

-Pros of ZeroWater Water Pitcher Filter
+Pros of ZeroWater Water Pitcher

-ZeroWater water filter pitcher gets rid of 99.6% of harmful by-products like herbicides present in your tap water and is NSF certified.
+ZeroWater water pitcher gets rid of 99.6% of harmful by-products like herbicides present in your tap water and is NSF certified.
 It also removes compounds like zinc and chlorine taste via oxidation alloy which could be responsible for the metallic taste or the overall horrible smell & taste that your water has.
-It can filter 5 cups of water in 6 minutes while a Pur and Brita pitcher takes longer for 1 cup.
+It can clean 5 cups of water in 6 minutes while a Pur and Brita pitcher takes longer for 1 cup.
 So no more water bottles of water!

 2) Certified to Reduce Chlorine, Lead & Chromium